What is a Property Bond?

 Where Can I Invest?

 The Landlords Pension only ever work with bona fide property development companies who have undergone extensive due diligence, have a proven track record on repayments of bonds in full and on time and offer a 1st legal charge on the property as security to our clients.
-As an example we have worked for many years with German property development company Dolphin Trust who specialise in the conversion of unused listed buildings into luxury apartments.
+As an example, we have worked for many years with German property development companies who specialise in the conversion of unused listed buildings into luxury apartments.
 This particular property bond currently offers 2 and 5-year terms with 11% and 12% per annum fixed returns respectively for capital growth.

 Closer to home there are UK property bonds with 1, 2 and 4-year terms which offer a return of between 6% and 12% per annum.
 Again, these bonds offer a 1st legal charge on specific properties and have a proven track record over a number of years which confirms a 100% payback record of all investments made.